yez/honest_renter/README.md

 To find a complete list of a certain model, the `.find_all` class method exists.
 This method has 1 required parameter and 2 optional parameters.

+*Note: Not all models are able to issue a `find_all` request.
+Unsupported models will throw an `Unrequestable::Unsupported` error.*

 Like the `.find` method, a `session` is the required parameter.

 ```ruby